tznind/uw/Cookbook.md

 ### Moves That Grant Cards

 **When to use:** When a move should give the character a new card interface for tracking complex information.
+For example 'gain a crew...'.

+This allows you to create completely bespoke elements in the character sheet.

 #### Structure